pleabargain/EnglishHelpsYourCareer/grammar elements nouns.md

 # coroner
 - My brother is a coroner and works at the police office.

+# phenomenon
+- Lightning is one of the most fascinating natural phenomenons.

+# flawlessly #adverb
+This software is perfect!
+It runs flawlessly!

 # scuttlebutt
 - What's the scuttlebutt on our planned return to the office?